The debt collection process: what to expect

 Who do Lowell collect for?

-Lowell don't collect on behalf on anyone else.
-Once Lowell purchases a debt from another company, we're the legal owners of it and the outstanding balance is owed to us.
+Generally speaking, Lowell don't collect on behalf of anyone else.
+Once Lowell purchases a debt from another company, we're the legal owners of it.
+This means that the outstanding balance is owed to us.

-There's a large variety of companies that we purchase debt from:
+There's a large variety of companies that we purchase debt from, including:

-• Home shopping - This type of debt usually relates to catalogues or online shopping accounts that use credit
+• Mail Order - This type of debt usually relates to catalogues or online shopping accounts that use credit

 Do Lowell charge interest?